Security Advisory Description

 We recently released Cerberus FTP Server 10.0.16, and we wanted to elaborate on two security issues we fixed in that release and the previous 10.0.15 release.

-The first issue was an email header bypass vulnerability (fixed in 10.0.15).
+The first issue was an email header bypass vulnerability.
 We committed the classic mistake of not properly sanitizing user input, and that omission could allow a malicious, authenticated user to craft a subject line that added additional SMTP headers to outgoing public share email messages.
 A practical example of how this flaw could be exploited would be to add a special “reply-to” header to the public share email.

 This vulnerability resulted in our team re-evaluating and re-designing how we construct our SMTP headers to prevent this and any future header injection vulnerabilities.